-The minimum amount required to make a nutrition content claim was previously set at 10% of the RDI or ESADDI per reference quantity but has been changed to 10% of the RDI or ESADDI per serving in Standard 1.2.7 (Schedule 1).
+The minimum amount required to make a nutrition content claim was previously set at 10% regulatory RDI or ESADDI per reference quantity, but was changed to 10% regulatory RDI or ESADDI per serving when Standard 1.2.7 was gazetted.
 As outlined above, the maximum amount of a vitamin or mineral that can be claimed is based on a reference quantity.
-For foods fortified with vitamins or minerals according to permissions in Standard 1.3.2, the reference quantity is prescribed and for other foods, the reference quantity is a 'normal serving'.
-The change from a reference quantity basis to a per serving basis in Standard 1.2.7 therefore only affects these fortified foods.
-The intended effect of the amendment was to prevent nutrition content claims about vitamins or minerals being made on foods containing less than 10% RDI or ESADDI per serving.
+For foods fortified with vitamins or minerals according to permissions in Standard 1.3.2 in the current Code (Standard 1.3.2 and Schedule 17 in the revised Code), the reference quantity is prescribed and for other foods, the reference quantity is a 'normal serving'.
+The change from a reference quantity basis to a per serving basis in Standard 1.2.7 in the current Code (Schedule 4 in the revised Code) therefore only affects these fortified foods.
+The intended effect of the amendment was to prevent nutrition content claims about vitamins or minerals being made on foods containing less than 10% regulatory RDI or ESADDI per serving.

-Since gazettal of Standard 1.2.7, FSANZ has been advised that, with the change from a reference quantity to a per serving basis, it is impossible for some vitamin and mineral claims to meet the minimum amount required to make a nutrition content claim (Standard 1.2.7) and not exceed the maximum claimable amount (Standard 1.3.2).
+Since gazettal of Standard 1.2.7, FSANZ has been advised that, with the change from a reference quantity to a per serving basis, it is impossible for some vitamin and mineral claims to meet the minimum amount required to make a nutrition content claim and not exceed the maximum claimable amount in Standard 1.3.2 in the current and revised Codes.
 This can sometimes occur for fortified foods where the serving size specified by the supplier is smaller than the prescribed reference quantity.
-This is because the minimum amounts required for making claims about vitamins and minerals in Standard 1.2.7 rely on the serving size of the food, whereas the maximum amounts permitted to be claimed are based on prescribed reference quantities.
+This is because the minimum amounts required for making claims about vitamins and minerals rely on the serving size of the food, whereas the maximum amounts permitted to be claimed are based on prescribed reference quantities.